Presentation

 This area combines all the materials described above to be able to carry out a personalized assessment for each subject, client or athlete based on their movement needs.
 Assessing holistically, quantitatively and qualitatively the quantity and quality of movement and different physical capacities.

-All the gymnasiums are used for the delivery of specific teaching in Physiotherapy, both in the degree of the same name and in the specific subjects on this subject in the double degree in Physiotherapy and Sciences of Physical Activity and Sport (COFFEE).
-Transversally, these facilities can also be used in the other degrees in the area (degrees in Nursing and in Human Nutrition and Dietetics and Sciences of Physical Activity and Sport).
+All gyms are used for the delivery of specific teaching in Physiotherapy, both in the degree of the same name and in the specific subjects on this subject in the double degree in Physiotherapy and Physical Activity and Sports Sciences (CAFE).

 TecnoCampus has a network of state-of-the-art facilities to carry out teaching and research activities, with the aim of facilitating student learning and practice, innovation in teaching and learning methods, and the evaluation of the necessary skills.